lilsnoops2/anm_itops_playbooks/README.md

 <summary>get_platform_series</summary>

 ### `get_platform_series`
-This playbook shows the platform series from inventory, i.e c9000.
-It is used as a pre step for upgardes and helps to minimize the amount of discovery needed to prepare for downloading images.
+This playbook shows the platform series from inventory, i.e. c9000.
+It is used as a pre step for upgrades and helps to minimize the amount of discovery needed to prepare for downloading images.

 Supported OS:
 * All

 **Variables**
 If these variables are not passed in via the -e argument, they will be prompted for during the script execution
 - `target_hosts` (required): The  groups/hosts that you'd like to know the platform series for.
-Example: -e 'target_hosts=switch,router' will return the platform series for all devices belongiong to groups switch or router.
+Example: -e 'target_hosts=switch,router' will return the platform series for all devices belonging to groups switch or router.

 **Examples**
 Shows platform series for all hosts/groups